Technologicat/unpythonic/doc/features.md

 When ``fupdate`` constructs its output, the replacement occurs by walking *the input sequence* left-to-right, and pulling an item from the replacement sequence when the given replacement specification so requires.
 Hence the replacement sequence is not necessarily accessed left-to-right.
 (In the last example above, ``tuple(range(5))`` was read in the order ``(4, 3, 2, 1, 0)``.)

 The replacement sequence must have at least as many items as the slice requires (when applied to the original input).
-Any extra items in the replacement sequence are simply ignored (so e.g. an infinite ``repeat`` is fine), but if the replacement is too short, ``IndexError`` is raised. (*Changed in v0.13.1.* This was previously ``ValueError``.)
+Any extra items in the replacement sequence are simply ignored (so e.g. an infinite ``repeat`` is fine), but if the replacement is too short, ``IndexError`` is raised.

 It is also possible to replace multiple individual items.
 These are treated as separate specifications, applied left to right (so later updates shadow earlier ones, if updating at the same index):